Qovery/documentation/website/docs/using-qovery/configuration/policy.md

 ### Monitoring

-Qovery allows you to add an [external monitoring solution][docs.using-qovery.configuration.monitoring] such as Datadog or Newrelic on the environment that match the policy.
+Qovery allows you to add an [external monitoring solution][docs.using-qovery.addon.monitoring] such as Datadog or Newrelic on the environment that match the policy.
 This makes it possible to monitor only what is strictly necessary.

 ### TTL (Time to Live)